jundalisay/superblist/content/en/research/hume/treatise/book-1/part-4/section-7.md

 It requires the utmost art and industry to be concluded happily.
 I am like a man who:
 - has struck on many shoals,
-- has narrowly escaped shipwreck in passing a small frith,
+- has narrowly escaped shipwreck,
-- has the audacity to put out to sea in the same leaky weather-beaten vessel, and
+- has the audacity to:
+  - go out to sea in the same leaky weather-beaten vessel, and
-- is ambitious enough to think of circling the globe under these disadvantageous circumstances.
+  - think of circling the globe under these disadvantageous circumstances.

 My memory of past errors and perplexities makes me unsure for the future.

 I must employ the wretched condition, weakness, and disorder of the faculties in my inquiries.
-It increases my apprehensions.
+- It increases my apprehensions.

 The impossibility of amending or correcting these faculties, reduces me almost to despair.

 It makes me resolve to perish on the barren rock where I am at present, rather than venture on that boundless ocean.
 This sudden view of my danger strikes me with sadness.

 Sadness usually indulges itself.

 I cannot restrain feeding my despair with all those desponding reflections abundantly given by the present subject.

 I am first frightened and confounded with that lonely solitude which my philosophy places me in.

 I fancy myself as some strange uncivilized monster: